crossminer/maracas/docs/detections.md

 ---

 ## Class Now Abstract
 A class goes from `non-abstract` to `abstract`.
-It is not posible to create new objects from the given type.
+It is not possible to create new objects from the given type.

 **Detection**